MacLemon/CongressChecklist/README.md

 ### Personal hygiene
-- tooth brush (plus charger if it is an electrical one)
+- Tooth brush (plus charger if it is an electrical one)
-- toothpaste
+- Toothpaste
-- shower gel
+- Shower gel
-- shampoo (to avoid bad hair days)
+- Shampoo (to avoid bad hair days)
-- conditioner
+- Conditioner
-- tampons
+- Tampons
-- sanitary towels
+- Sanitary towels
-- condoms, dental dams and other protective gear (Make sure the condoms are not beyond their usage date!
+- Condoms, dental dams and other protective gear (Make sure the condoms are not beyond their usage date!
 (Yes, it really happens…))
-- lubricant (water based to be compatible with condoms)
+- Lubricant (water based to be compatible with condoms)
-- disinfectants
+- Disinfectants
-- soap
+- Soap
-- deodorant, antiperspirant
+- Deodorant, antiperspirant
-- hairbrush/comb (to avoid bad hair days)
+- Hairbrush/comb (to avoid bad hair days)
-- hair-band (Zopfringerl) to tame your mane
+- Hair-band (Zopfringerl) to tame your mane
-- handkerchiefs
+- Handkerchiefs
-- towel.
+- Towel.
 Never hitchhike the Galaxy without one.
-- contact lenses
+- Contact lenses
 	- cleaning fluid
 	- contact lens container
 	- replacement contact lenses
 	- replacement glasses
 	- eye drops
-- glasses
+- Glasses
-- spectacle case
+- Spectacle case
-- cleaning cloth
+- Cleaning cloth
 - Oropax or other things to plug into your ears for a good “night”'s sleep.
 - Hair dryer (in case your place/hotel doesn't supply one)